NicAndreou44/cycling-tracker/README.md

 ## Project Overview
 Thanks for visiting my Cycling Tracker project!
 This README reflects the current state of the project as of April 28, 2025.

-I'm building a feature-rich backend with Node.js and Express, implementing JWT authentication, validated via ZOD schema, and using AWS DynamoDB for data storage.
+I'm building a backend with Node.js and Express, implementing JWT authentication, validated via ZOD schema, and using AWS DynamoDB for data storage.

 The project aims to create a thorough platform for tracking physical activities, with a focus on cycling.
 The long-term vision includes a login system for real-world use, allowing users to track all their physical activities, gain insights, and find motivation for healthier lifestyles through personalized storytelling.